ghofrane1122/Android-Memory-Forensics-with-Volatility3/README.md

 4. **Memory dump is very large**
    - This is normal for full system dumps
    - Consider using the `-m adb` method for smaller files

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues to improve the project.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.